kb-dk/MerMEId/README.md

 Run `docker stack deploy -c stack.yml mermeid` (or `docker-compose -f stack.yml up`), wait for it to initialize completely, and visit `http://localhost:8080`.

+The default credentials to log in to the MerMEId are username "mermeid" and password "mermeid".

 ### Environment Variables